benidevo/blogscribe/README.md

 # Blogscribe

 Blogscribe is a clone of the popular blogging platform Medium.
-This repository contains the API for Blogscribe
+This repository contains the API for Blogscribe.

 ## Features